 Finally, my confusion ends: By September 1950, Earl Plummer was back with the Red Caps and a Jolly Joyce ad in November called the group "Ganzy Thompson & His 4 Blues" (the only time I saw that designation used).
 Arthur Davey drifted away too, taking his vague status with him.
 After being booked as a soloist in 1950, by June 1951, at the latest, he was with Plink, Plank And Plunk.
 (His status there was somewhat hazy too.
 A July 16, 1951 ad has "Plink - Plank n' Plunk, featuring Arthur Davies [sic] (formerly with the Red Caps)".
 The accompanying photo shows four members, with Davey's head pasted in.
 Throughout all of July, he was billed as "Davies".
 The good news?
 It's not the 4 Blues and I'll let someone else try to figure them out!)

-The last mention I can find of the group is in the April 26, 1952 Afro-American.
-Old friend Doc Bagby had just closed at the Comedy Club in Baltimore and "the original Four Blues move in on Monday."
+The April 26, 1952 Afro-American reported that old friend Doc Bagby had just closed at the Comedy Club in Baltimore and "the original Four Blues move in on Monday."
 The May 3 Afro-American said that they'd been held over.
+The last mention that I can find of the group is when they played the Casino in the Allentown/Bethlehem area of Pennsylvania in late December 1952.

 There's one more photo that I found of the 4 Blues.
 This was an advertising sheet put out by the Gale Agency, which pictures a later group.
 The 4 Blues had been with Gale in the early 40s, but it looks like they left Jolly Joyce to go with Gale again.
 Ganzyetter Thompson is at left and Carroll Jones is definitely third from left; I don't know who the other two are.
 By this time, Doc Starkes is gone.
 (By early 1954 he'd briefly be with the Piccadilly Pipers and then go on to form the Nite Riders/Night Riders.)
 Dan Kockakian provided me with another photo of that same group that had appeared in the May 3, 1952 Baltimore Afro-American.
 I can't find any mention of them at all after 1952.
 (There's a tantalizing ad for a 4 Blues act appearing at the Twin Pines, in Kittanning (western Pennsylvania) in March 1958, but I don't really believe this is them.)